Top Things to do in Guatape Colombia

 During our first visit two years ago, we found only typical Colombian food and over-brewed tinto coffee.
 Now, there are all kinds of international cuisines, vegetarian options and excellent espresso style cafes.
 Not sure where to eat in Guatape?
 We have some ideas for you.

 Thai Terrace ––YES!
 Thai food is available outside a big city in Colombia!
 Outstanding Thai food,located on the top floor of the Lakeview Hostel in a casual and fun setting (pictured above).
-We loved it so much we ate there every night.
+We loved it so much we ate there every night during our second visit.
 Our favorites were the Pad Thai, Red Curry, and the Malaysian Pork Masala.
 Get there for happy hour at 5:30pm and stay for dinner.
 It’s a great gathering place to meet all kinds of travelers and swap travel stories.
 It Open for dinner.

 Café La Vina -Two locations run by parents and son and his wife – These guys know their coffee and can guide you to find your ideal choice and serve great juices too.
 One location is near the Malecon – the lake front (located on Google maps), and the other is at the top of the stairs on the Plazoleta de los zocalos.

 Namaste – Great quality vegetarian and vegan option located off the Malecon.
 Great sandwiches, pizzas.
 Check them out on TripAdvisor, and you’ll know why they get good ratings.

 There are some great option in Guatape, here are some of our favorites.
-Lakeview hostel Great service and comfort.
+Lakeview hostel has great service and comfort.
 As soon as we walked through the door the staff had us fully briefed on activities, meal times, bus schedules, you name it.
 We booked the private room at Lakeview hostel.
 The rooms are super clean, comfortable with outstanding views and hot showers.
 There are also dorm rooms available for singles or larger groups.
 The breakfast is exceptional and well priced. (try the chefs omelet or the burrito) and you can take in the view too.
 Check out the latest prices and details.